antfu/vite-plugin-md/README.md

 ## Use Vue Components inside Markdown

-You can even use Vue inside your markdown, for example
+You can even use Vue components inside your markdown, for example

 ```html
 <Counter :init='5'/>